-I’m loving my Venus Fly Trap Pumpkin Candy Holder DIY.
-Since we have two kiddos to take our trick or treating we won’t be around the house to hand out candy to the kiddos out there!
-So this year I’ve made a Venus Fly Trap Candy Holder.
-I can just toss a bag of candy into the mouth of this carnivorous plant, tie it to my plant and we can head out on our own Halloween adventure.
-The neighborhood kids can help themselves to the candy (or just one teenager can help themselves to the candy, ha).
+It’s just about Halloween, and I needed a new candy holder to set outside.
+That’s why I created this Venus Fly Trap Pumpkin Candy Holder.
+Because I have two young children to take trick-or-treating, I won’t be around the house to hand out candy.
+So this year I’ve made a Venus Fly Trap Pumpkin Candy Holder.
+All I need to do is toss a bag of candy into the mouth of this carnivorous plant, attach it to my door, and we can head out on our Halloween adventure.
+The neighborhood kids can help themselves to a piece of candy, or one teenager can help themselves to all of it.
+Haha!

-It make look complicated, but I promise it was quite easy and you really don’t need to be an amazing artist to create this plant friend.
+It might look complicated, but it was quite easy to make, and you don’t need to be an amazing artist to create this plant friend.

 - foam pumpkin

 - hot knife

 - white paint

 - hot glue

 - 3 fake sunflowers (or 3 fake plants with thick stems)